Site News: Hackensack River Greenway

 five azaleas, three hydrangeas (‘Endless

 Summer’,) a ‘Knockout’® rose, and a Viburnum ‘carlesii’.
 To create a vertical element, Cercis canadensis ‘Lavender Twist’ (redbud tree) was placed towards the rear.
-Transplanted daylilies were interspersed throughout.
+Transplanted daylilies were interspersed throughout.”

-This year look for some peonies and
+look for some peonies and

 iris.